Festival of Conversations Performances and Ideas

 Sovereignty in the Anthropocene with Daniel Matthews

-Dr Kathleen Birrell and Tim Lindgren will be joined in conversation with Dr Daniel Matthews (University of Warwick) to discuss his new book Earthbound: The Aesthetics of Sovereignty .
-The conversation will traverse the aesthetic force of sovereignty as a framing device of modern legal and political forms and the possibility of an alternative political aesthetics for the Anthropocene.
+Dr Kathleen Birrell and Tim Lindgren were joined in conversation with Dr Daniel Matthews (University of Warwick) to discuss his new book Earthbound: The Aesthetics of Sovereignty .
+The conversation traversed the aesthetic force of sovereignty as a framing device of modern legal and political forms and the possibility of an alternative political aesthetics for the Anthropocene.

 Tuesday 14 September 2021